-In November 2017, Aston Martin had announced that they’re building 25 track-only examples of the Valkyrie.
+In November 2017, Aston Martin had announced that it is building 25 track-only examples of the Valkyrie.
 Here are some details.

-The track-only Valkyrie generates more than 1000 kg of downforce.
+The track-only Valkyrie generates more than 1,000 kg (2,205 lbs) of downforce.
 To achieve this, the AMR Pro’s aerodynamic surfaces have been revised.
-Most obvious changes are wider bodywork, much larger front and rear wing elements, and revised active aerodynamic control strategies tailored for the demands of track driving.
+The most obvious changes are wider bodywork, much larger front and rear wing elements, and revised active aerodynamic control strategies tailored for the demands of track driving.

 In order to save weight, this bodywork uses a lighter construction of carbon fibre.
-Heater/de-mister blower and infotainment screens fitted to the road car has been removed.
-Furthermore, usage of ultra-lightweight track-specific components such as a polycarbonate windscreen (with heater elements) and side windows, carbon fibre suspension wishbones, moulded race seats and a lighter exhaust system ensure the AMR Pro hits its 1000 kg weight target.
+The heater/de-mister blower and infotainment screens fitted to the road car have been removed.
+Furthermore, usage of ultra-lightweight track-specific components such as a polycarbonate windscreen (with heater elements) and side windows, carbon fibre suspension wishbones, moulded race seats and a lighter exhaust system ensure the AMR Pro hits its 1,000 kg weight target.

-Calibration changes to the 6.5-litre naturally-aspirated V12 engine’s emission control systems and re-programming of the Energy Recovery System control software will result in a combined power output of more than 1100 bhp – more than the Valkyrie road car and a figure than comfortably exceeds the magic 1:1 power-to-weight ratio.
+Calibration changes to the 6.5-litre naturally-aspirated V12 engine’s emission control systems and re-programming of the Energy Recovery System control software will result in a combined power output of more than 1,100 bhp – more than the Valkyrie road car and a figure that comfortably exceeds the magic 1:1 power-to-weight ratio.
 That’s to say more than 1 bhp to propel every kilogram of mass.

 The British brand further said that even in high-downforce track configuration, the AMR Pro is still capable of hitting 225 mph (362 km/h).
 Of far greater benefit to lap time is the track-only Valkyrie’s ability to achieve lateral acceleration in excess of 3G – a figure far beyond that of any other car derived from a fully homologated road car.